 When an architect or engineer fails to supervise workers in a professional and skilled manner, their negligence may result in use of improper or insufficiently specified material or other errors that create substandard work.
 Failure to adhere to the standards of their profession in the original drafting or design itself may also result in defective construction and be liable to a malpractice lawsuit depending on the degree of damage incurred.

-There is a recent struggle in sub-prime mortgage markets from an increasing number of borrowers who have lost or are in danger of losing their homes through default of mortgage loans.
-Consequently, malpractice lawsuits against lenders and mortgage brokers are on the rise.
-Misrepresentation and failure to disclose the high risks associated with sub-prime loans are placing mortgage brokers at risk for lawsuits.
-In addition, predatory lending practices which encouraged borrowers to obtain mortgage loans that were beyond their means are becoming subject to professional malpractice litigation.
-Not only are homeowners suing lenders, but shareholders are also starting to sue collapsed mortgage companies, and investors in complex mortgage securities are beginning to sue Wall Street banks.
+Since the "housing bubble" burst, many borrowers lost or risk losing their homes through default of mortgage loans.
+Since the subprime mortgage crisis, malpractice lawsuits against lenders and mortgage brokers have increased.
+Misrepresentation and failure to disclose the high risks associated with subprime loans place mortgage brokers at risk for lawsuits.
+In addition, predatory lending practices which encouraged borrowers to obtain mortgage loans that were beyond their means are subject to professional malpractice litigation.
+Not only are homeowners suing lenders, shareholders are suing collapsed mortgage companies, and investors in complex mortgage securities are suing Wall Street banks.

-If you are concerned that you have suffered as a result of professional malpractice, we encourage you to arrange a free consultation with a malpractice lawyer at Paul Whitfield & Associates to review your situation.
+If you are concerned that you have suffered as a result of professional malpractice, we encourage you to arrange a free consultation with a malpractice lawyer at the Law Offices of Paul Whitfield, P.A., to review your situation.
 Please call or email and we will schedule an appointment.